 Don’t over complicate things!
 There’s no need to get too technical.
 If your hair feels heavy, just let it rest a little longer.
 Of course, if it starts to get brittle, then you know you’ve waited too long.
 Just listen to your hair.

-How to Moisturize Straightened Hair
+How to Straighten:

-When your hair is straightened, the moisturizing game changes a little bit.
+When your hair is straight, the moisturizing game changes a little bit.
 The most important thing to remember is that you don’t want to overload it with heavy moisturizers.
 The best thing to use is natural oil.
 All you have to do is work it into your hair, from scalp to ends.

 You’ll also want to change how often you moisturize.
 A good routine for straightened hair is doing a little moisturizer often.
 That means that you work in a small amount of oil every day, or maybe every other day.
 Again, you need to consider those factors we already talked about.
 Try it every day and go from there.

 You don’t need a heavy moisturizer.
 Try a spray leave-in conditioner made from coconut water and tea tree oil or another oil of your choice.
-Spray it in a few times a week to really make sure you have nicely moisturized hair.
+Spray it in a few times a week to make sure you have nicely moisturized hair.
 You don’t want it getting too dry when in a protective style, so always pay attention to how soft or brittle your hair feels every day.

-How to Seal in Moisture
+How to Seal:

-Do you want to save some money and make an entirely natural moisturizer that perfect for your hair type?
-Great, we highly recommend that approach.
-If you’re going to make your own homemade moisturizer, you’re going to need a few ingredients.
+Do you want to save some money and make an entirely natural moisturizer that perfect for your hair type Great, we highly recommend that approach.
+If you’re going to make your homemade moisturizer, you’re going to need a few ingredients.
 First, you need to figure out what kind of moisturizer you want to make.
 You can go one of two routes: heavy or light.

 If you want to make a heavier moisturizer, you’ll want to start with a base of shea butter or coconut oil.
 These ingredients will make thicker products.
 If you want a lighter moisturizer, maybe a spray-in, go for water or coconut water for a base.
-Either type is fine, and your hair will still get moisturized.
+Either type is excellent, and your hair will still get moisturized.
 It’s just a matter of preference, so go with what you like.